dsalathe/blog/src/data/posts/021-obsidian-tuto-07.md

 **Most Popular (Use Cautiously):**
 - **Dataview** — Powerful but complex.
 Avoid until necessary; Obsidian's native `Base` is developing as replacement.
-- **Advanced Tables** — Install immediately when struggling with markdown tables.
-Highly portable, just speeds formatting.
+- **Advanced Tables** — Was a must-have before.
+Managing tables in markdown format is a nightmare.
+But today Obsidian offers native help around tables.
+However, this plugin still provides additional features and can still be relevant.
 - **QuickAdd** — Automates repetitive writing.
 Holmes advises using templates instead for better long-term maintainability.

 **For Task Management:**